 Digital conference | Hosted by the University of Oxford and Durham University

+We invite scholars to a second call for papers due to the rescheduling of the in-person conference in the face of Covid-19.
 This conference brings together researchers, students, and professionals from art history, museology, digital humanities, geography, history, archeology, classics and computer science, who are interested in exploring digital approaches to the study of visual and material culture.
 The conference explores how researchers are integrating digital tools into their research, introduces new audiences to cutting edge technologies and methodologies, and critically assesses the opportunities and challenges that such approaches present.
+The themes explored are:

-Organised by Lia Costiner (Merton College, Oxford) & Leonardo Impett (Biblioteca Hertziana, Rome).
+Organised by Dr Lia Costiner (Merton College, University of Oxford) & Dr Leonardo Impett (Durham University).

 For questions, please contact encodingHeritage@gmail.com